Overview

 Enable Fog is selected by default.
 You can deselect it as needed.
 Currently, you cannot configure additional effects.

-You can add, edit, delete, or hide the shock wave.
+You can add, modify, delete, and hide the shock wave.

-You can configure the attributes (such as Name, Position, Radiation Scope, Velocity, and Color) for the shock wave.
+You can configure the attributes (such as Name, Position, Radiation Size, Velocity, and Color) for the shock wave.

 You can add at most ten shock waves.